 - Afanasiy Zyukin from The Coronation is a butler in the third (I think) generation.

-- Thomas and Cyril Tanner from The Infernal Devices come from a long line of people who've had a touch of the Sight, which is required for servants of the Nephilim.
+- Thomas and Cyril Tanner come from a long line of people who've had a touch of the Sight, which is required for servants of the Nephilim.
 Needless to say, their family's been serving the Institute for a while.

 - Kitty Goes to Washington features a family that has served a female vampire for centuries.
 It turns out they are all descended from the two children she had before she became a vampire.